Agari Game — Riichi Mahjong

 The current AI uses shanten minimization and ukeire maximization to make discard, call, and riichi decisions.
 It accounts for all visible tiles (discard ponds, open melds, dora indicators) when evaluating hand efficiency.

-A custom ML model is planned — trained on a decade-plus archive of competitive mahjong game logs.
-The intent is to use it both as AI opponents with realistic play styles and as an optional informed decision aid for the player during live games.
+A custom ML model is in training — bootstrapped on clean-room synthetic game logs generated by our own rigorously tested heuristic rules-based agent, then improved via reinforcement learning.
+The intent is to use it both as AI opponents with richer play styles and as an optional informed decision aid for the player during live games.

 Platform Targets